beetbox/beets/docs/plugins/index.rst

 * :doc:`mbcollection`: Maintain your MusicBrainz collection list.
 * :doc:`bpd`: A music player for your beets library that emulates `MPD`_ and is compatible with `MPD clients`_.
+* :doc:`convert`: Converts parts of your collection to an external directory

 .. _MPD: http://mpd.wikia.com/
 .. _MPD clients: http://mpd.wikia.com/wiki/Clients